yangapku/POS-tagger/README.md

 # POS-tagger

-It is a Chinese pos-tagger using maximum-extropy model.
+It is a Chinese pos-tagger using maximum-entropy model.
 The parameter in the model is learned by perceptron.